 It was inaugurated in 1966 under the name of Salazar Bridge.
 However, after the Carnation Revolution of April 25, 1974, it was renamed to honor the event.

 The bridge has two platforms of different heights.
 One is to house vehicular traffic, while the other, which was added later, is for the passage of trains.

 People often compare or even confuse this bridge with the Golden Gate Bridge of San Francisco.
 The same construction company undertook both projects so they share many similarities.

 Known as the Praça do Comércio in Portuguese, this is the most important square in Lisbon, serving for many years as the primary entry point of maritime trade.
 The square was built over the former site of the Royal Palace, which was destroyed by the great earthquake of 1755.

 The Commerce Square is surrounded on three sides by a series of buildings with large windows.
 The southern side overlooks the Tagus River, where ships enter and leave.

-Two points of interest stand out in the square.
+You can see wih the audioguide (audioguides) two points of interest that stand out in the square.

 A bronze equestrian statue of King José I, who was in charge of the city during the earthquake of 1755.